 Safe anaesthesia is a clear prerequisite for safe surgery worldwide.
 Billions remain unable to access life-saving operations: an important contributor to this problem is a lack of reliable anaesthetic services.

+I am course director for the established and internationally popular "Anaesthesia in Developing Countries" course, held annually in Uganda.
 I also sit on the Oxford Global Surgery Group committee as a founding member.
-As a group, we link clinicians and researchers in Oxford who have global surgical health interests at termly networking meetings, offer a global surgery special study module for medical students and are developing a short course in global surgery for anaesthetists, obstetricians and surgeons, to be held in Oxford in September 2018.
+As a group, we link clinicians and researchers in Oxford who have global surgical health interests at termly networking meetings, offer a global surgery special study module for medical students and a short academic course in global surgery for anaesthetists, obstetricians and surgeons, which will next be held in September 2019.

 Enhancing emergency care in low-income countries using mobile technology-based training tools.